garymarkfuller/warboel/Planets.md

 - Orbits its star in roughly 640 days, with seasons lasting 160 days.
 - This planet has an average surface temperature of around 10 degrees celsius.
 - Denizens of this planet are short and stocky, with lots of hair, and have superior nighttime vision.
+- Diets on this planet are heavily focused on high energy and protein meals, along with dried foods, for maximum energy.